DilanGoodwin/LearningCoding/Scala/UniversityWork/week06/src/README.md

   }
 }
 ```
-The code above is a slightly modified version of the `DigitsToWordsMatch` program but rather than printing the result
-straight away it is stored in the variable `result` & printed at the end of the program.
-Either of the approaches
-within the two programs can be used, it is up to the developer/programmer to use whichever one they prefer.
+The code above is a slightly modified version of the `DigitsToWordsMatch` program but rather than printing the result straight away it is stored in the variable `result` & printed at the end of the program.
+Either of the approaches within the two programs can be used, it is up to the developer programmer to use whichever one they prefer.

 ## 8. Colour Matching
 Write a Scala program called `Colours` that prompts the user to enter a number between 1 & 7.
-The program should then
-output the corresponding rainbow colour: `red, orange, yellow, green, blue, indigo, violet`.
-If an invalid number is
-entered an appropriate message should be printed.
+The program should then output the corresponding rainbow colour: `red, orange, yellow, green, blue, indigo, violet`.
+If an invalid number is entered an appropriate message should be printed.
 Use the `match` method to complete this.

 ## 9. Specifying Common Patterns
 Using the code below create a Scala program called `DaysOfWeek`: